Dssix/Classic-RAG/README.md

 As this is my first public repository, I am eager to learn and improve.
 Please feel free to review the code, point out potential issues, suggest improvements, or ask questions.
 You can use GitHub's features like Issues and Pull Requests for this.
 Your feedback is highly appreciated!
 Available on GitHub
 This project is available on GitHub!
 Feel free to fork it, star it, or use it as a reference for your own projects.
----

-**Explanation for your review:**

-1.  **Title and Description:** I've used "Classic-RAG" as you had it and added a brief description explaining what it does.
-I explicitly mentioned it's your first repo and that you welcome feedback, right at the beginning.
-2.  **Features:** I summarized the key capabilities based on the code files (loading data, chunking, vector/keyword search, hybrid retrieval, LLM interface).
-3.  **Project Structure:** I went through each of your files and wrote a *brief* explanation of its role in the overall system.
-I aimed for clarity without getting bogged down in too much detail.
-4.  **Setup and Installation:** This is a crucial section.
-    *   I listed the prerequisites (Python, Git, API access).
-    *   Gave the standard `git clone` command.
-    *   Recommended a virtual environment and provided commands for different OS.
-    *   Gave the `pip install` command for dependencies.
-    *   **API Key Configuration (`.env`):** This is where I addressed your specific points.
-        *   I explained the need for the `.env` file and that `config.py` reads from it.
-        *   I mentioned the specific variable name (`OPENAI_API_KEY`) the code expects.
-        *   I highlighted the configured base URL (`https://models.github.ai/inference`) and explained that the key must be compatible with *that specific endpoint*.
-This is important because a standard `sk-` key might *not* work directly there, depending on GitHub's setup.
-This addresses your mention of a "GitHub token" being used for an "OpenAI call" via that endpoint – it points the user to the correct place to put whatever key/token is needed for *that specific service*.
-        *   Provided an example `.env` format.
-        *   Explicitly reminded the user *not* to commit the `.env` file.
-    *   Instructed the user to place their actual documents in the `data/` directory.
-5.  **How to Run:** Explained the `python main.py` command, what happens during the first run (indexing), and how to interact (type queries, type 'quit').
-6.  **Asking for Review and Feedback:** Added a dedicated section reinforcing that you welcome feedback and how they can provide it via GitHub Issues and Pull Requests.
-7.  **Available on GitHub:** I rephrased the "GitHub Marketplace" part slightly, as it's not typically used for source code projects like this.
-Instead, I framed it as a personal project available *on* GitHub for learning, forking, etc. This is a more accurate description of how users interact with standard GitHub repositories.

-**Before you push:**

-1.  **Replace `<URL_OF_YOUR_REPO>`:** Make sure you replace the placeholder in the `git clone` command with the actual URL of your repository on GitHub once it's created.
-2.  **Create `data/`:** Add an empty `data/` directory to your repository so users know where to put files.
-3.  **Review the `llm_interface.py` base_url:** Double-check if `https://models.github.ai/inference` is truly the correct base URL for the type of API key you expect users to provide.
-If you intend for users to use a standard OpenAI API key (like `sk-...`), you might need to remove the `base_url` parameter from the `OpenAI()` client initialization in `llm_interface.py`, as the default is `api.openai.com`.
-If you *do* specifically intend for the GitHub endpoint, the current explanation is fine, but be aware users might need specific GitHub-related setup beyond just an OpenAI key.
-The current setup strongly suggests it's tied to GitHub's infrastructure.